 Applied mathematics has a different emphasis.
 Instead of being concerned with precise proofs, applied mathematicians use ideas from mathematics to shed insight on real world phenomena ranging from economics, to biology, to physics.

 The core topics introduce the field of mathematics and give students the skills and understanding to choose and pursue their interests in the specialized topics.
-The Director of Studies will make adaptations based on student ability and schedule.
 On completing the core, students will have the grounding necessary to explore advanced mathematics.
 The core topics are:

 Specializations should be discussed with the Director of Studies.
 On completing specializations, students will be able to independently read advanced literature and conduct a final project in that topic.
 Some suggested specializations are: